simplesurance/baur/README.md

 ## About

-baur is a incremental task runner for for git based [monolithic repositories](https://en.wikipedia.org/wiki/Monorepo).
+baur is an incremental task runner for for git based [monolithic repositories](https://en.wikipedia.org/wiki/Monorepo).

 Per application tasks are defined in a [TOML](https://github.com/toml-lang/toml)